RudyTurnquest/Active-Directory-Simulation/README.md

 - _A Green check mark should appear to indicate that DHCP is up_
 #
 # Part 6 (Install Windows 10)
+- Name VM - Client1
 - Storage - 20GB
 - Memory  -  4GB
 - Cores   -  2 cores
 - **In Virtual Box menu, Change the network adapter from "NAT" to "Internal Network"**
 - Install "Windows 10 Pro" from options menu
+  - Select "_I don't have a product key_"
+  - Select custom install and continue through to end
 #
 # Part 7 (Rename and Add Client to Domain)
 - In Windows 10, right-click start menu and select "system"